-In your third year you’ll be given the option to take the “Food Product Development - Team Project”, this is open to students across all the undergraduate courses in the School of Food Science and Nutrition.
+In your final year you will take the “Food Product Development - Team Project”, this is open to students across all the undergraduate courses in the School of Food Science and Nutrition and allows you to experience the full process involved in developing and presenting a new product.

 This New Product Development (NPD) project allows you to work as part of a team to design, test and develop a new product fit for market.
 At the end of the year you will pitch your new product to a panel of industry and academic judges in a Dragon's Den-style competition, and answer questions based on your innovation, development process and consumer research and marketing strategy.